mng2/AcornCLE215p/test02_pciebasic/README.md

 The GPIO peripheral at the end of the line takes a 32 bit data word, so we need to make the interface the right size.
 * AXI Protocol Converter: The GPIO peripheral is not a full AXI IP but instead is the simpler AXI-lite.
 This IP handles the change.
-* AXI GPIO: As mentioned, this is an AXI-lite IP.
+* AXI GPIO: As mentioned, this is an AXI-lite S IP.
 It's simply configured for 4 bits of output.

 ## Build Process
 This project was developed in Vivado 2019.2, but will probably work in other versions without too much trouble.